sikim-piolink/wfk_test/README.md

-## Piolink Webfront-K Ansible Collection
+## Piolink Webfront-K Ansible Roles
 ***

-The Collection is the Piolink Webfront-k Ansible Automation project.
+The Roles is the Piolink Webfront-k Ansible Automation project.

 ## installation

-1. Install or upgrade to Ansible 2.9+
+1. Install or upgrade to Ansible 2.8+
-2. Download this collection from galaxy: ansible-galaxy collection install sikim_piolink.wfktest
+2. Download this collection from galaxy: ansible-galaxy collection install sikim_piolink.wfk_test

 ## Requirements
-* Ansible 2.9+ is required to support the newer Ansible Collections format
+* Ansible 2.8+ is required to support the newer Ansible Roles format
 * requests module

-## Modules
+## library
 The collection provides the following modules:

 * `pio_app`   You can manage the WEBFRONT-K applications.